EESI/quikr/doc/python.markdown

+*The python version is outdated. do not use!
+It is only here for historical purposes!*

 # Python Documentation #
 The python version comes with scripts that can be used like the regular quikr program, and also a module called quikr so integration with python scripts